 Forward Water Technologies Announces Fiscal Year 2023 Financial Results

 TORONTO, ON // ACCESSWIRE // August 28, 2023 – Forward Water Technologies Corp.
 (TSXV: FWTC) (the “Company”) is pleased to announce that it has filed its condensed consolidated audited financial statements and related management’s discussion and analysis for the three months ended June 30, 2023.
-Copies of these financial statements and related management’s discussion and analysis can be found on the Company’s issuer profile at www.sedar.com.
+Copies of these financial statements and related management’s discussion and analysis can be found on the Company’s issuer profile at www.sedarplus.ca.
 All financial information in this news release is reported in Canadian dollars, unless otherwise indicated.

 Operating Highlights and Recent Corporate Developments